certichain/network-transformations/README.md

 ### Testing different network semantics

-The test suite for vairious versions of Multi-Paxos is implemented in `protocol-combinators/src/test/scala/org/protocols/register/multipaxos/GenericRegisterMultiPaxosTests.scala`.
+The test suite for various versions of Multi-Paxos is implemented in `protocol-combinators/src/test/scala/org/protocols/register/multipaxos/GenericRegisterMultiPaxosTests.scala`.
 Other files in the same folder instantiate it with different register providers.